-- March 2: Covering Kansans: A Snapshot of Public and Private Insurance — Join us for a lively discussion of health coverage options in Kansas, including the potential impact of legislation that would expand KanCare.
+- March 2: Covering Kansans: A Snapshot of Public and Private Insurance — A discussion of health coverage options in Kansas, including the potential impact of legislation that would expand KanCare.

 - February 25: Telehealth: Portal to Health — A session on recent policy changes and future considerations around telehealth, as well as variations in internet access across the state.

 - February 23: A Shot at Vaccine Policy — A discussion of both the State and Federal components of vaccine policy decision-making, particularly as it relates to the COVID-19 vaccines.

 - February 18: When “Don’t Spit on the Sidewalk” is Not Enough: Public Health and the COVID-19 Response — A frank conversation about the successes and challenges of the public health system as the pandemic response continues.